Published 14 February 2018 (UK) | 15 January 2019 (US)

 — Jonathan Gibbs, Independent

 Brian Dillon was born in Dublin in 1969.
 His books include Essayism, The Great Explosion (shortlisted for the Ondaatje Prize), Objects in This Mirror: Essays, I Am Sitting in a Room, Sanctuary, Tormented Hope: Nine Hypochondriac Lives (shortlisted for the Wellcome Book Prize) and In the Dark Room, which won the Irish Book Award for non-fiction.
 His writing has appeared in the Guardian, New York Times, London Review of Books, Times Literary Supplement, Bookforum, frieze and Artforum.
-He is UK editor of Cabinet magazine, and teaches at the Royal College of Art, London.
+He is UK editor of Cabinet magazine, and teaches Creative Writing at Queen Mary, University of London.